Looking to spend two weeks in New Zealand? Hang onto your hat. You’re in for a wild ride.

 Situated on the shores of Lake Wakatipu, Queenstown is royalty in New Zealand South Island travel plans.

 With just shy of 16,000 people, the town punches well above its weight in what it offers for visitors.
-Its enviable geographic location—surrounded by crystalline lakes, rivers, and mountains in every direction—leaves Queenstown with a justifiable reputation as an outdoor activity powerhouse.
+Queenstown has an enviable geographic location.
+It’s surrounded by crystalline lakes, rivers, and mountains in every direction.
+All that natural goodness leaves Queenstown with a reputation as an outdoor-activity powerhouse.

-Spend at least 3 days in Queenstown.
-There are a ton of amazing things to see & do in Queenstown along with plenty of great day-tripping opportunities a little further afoot from town.
+Aim to spend at least 3 days in Queenstown on your NZ trip.
+There are a ton of amazing things to see & do in Queenstown.
+Plenty of great day-tripping opportunities also await further afoot from town.

 What to do in Queenstown

-- Lake Wakapitu: Even if you’ve only got one day in Queenstown, be sure to spend much of it in awe of its famous lakeside.
-The snaking Lake Wakapitu is a favourite recreation spot for tourists & locals alike, featuring plenty to do on- and off-shore including hiking & cycling trails.
+The snaking Lake Wakapitu is a favourite recreation spot for tourists & locals alike.
+There’s plenty to see & do at Lake Wakatipu on- and off-shore, including hiking & cycling trails.

-- Ben Lomond Track: For visitors with limited time in Queenstown, this hike is one of the most-accessible in the area.
-It starts at the upper Skyline Gondola station, climbing about a kilometre up to the summit of the 1,748-metre-high Ben Lomond.
+The Ben Lomond Track is one of the best walks in Queenstown.
+The hike starts at the upper Skyline Gondola station.
+It climbs about a kilometre to the summit of the 1,748-metre-high Ben Lomond.
 As you’d imagine, the views from the top are nothing short of epic.

-- Queenstown Hill Walk: Ascending 500 metres to the summit of Te Tapu-nui, this 3-hour-return walk will treat you to breathtaking views over the town, the lake, and The Remarkables mountain range.
+At the top of Queenstown Hill, you’ll enjoy breathtaking views over the town, the lake, and The Remarkables mountain range.

 Where to stay in Queenstown

 - Copthorne Hotel & Resort Lakefront: Located near centre of town, this 4-star resort overlooks Lake Wakapitu and The Remarkables mountain range.
-You’ll love the chance to chill out to lake & mountain views with an evening nightcap at the on-site Impressions Cocktail Bar & Impressions Restaurant.
+Chill out to lake & mountain views with an evening nightcap at the on-site Impressions Cocktail Bar & Restaurant.

-- Queenstown House Boutique Bed & Breakfast and Apartments: Offering cozy & homy accommodations, this B&B delights with modern rooms & suites with extras like a in-room continental breakfast, books, movies, and board games available to guests.
+- Queenstown House Boutique Bed & Breakfast and Apartments: This B&B offers cozy & homy accommodations in its modern rooms & suites.
+There’s also plenty of extras.
+Enjoy the in-room continental breakfast, books, movies, and board games.

-- Sofitel Queenstown Hotel & Spa: A dash of European sophistication in NZ’s adventure capital, this luxury hotel throws together elegant rooms with a fantastic host of amenities including the hip 1789 Wine & Jazz Lounge, Left Bank Café, and the relaxing So Spa.
+- Sofitel Queenstown Hotel & Spa: This luxury hotel presents a dash of European sophistication in NZ’s adventure capital.
+It throws together elegant rooms with a fantastic host of amenities.
+Relax at the hip 1789 Wine & Jazz Lounge, Left Bank Café, and at the soothing So Spa.

-- Queenstown Park Boutique Hotel: Surrounded by greenery and mountain views, this charming luxury boutique hotel offers the perfect urban escape, just five minutes from the centre of town.
+- Queenstown Park Boutique Hotel: This charming luxury boutique hotel delivers the perfect urban escape.
+The property is surrounded by greenery and mountain views just five minutes from the centre of town.

 Getting to Queenstown